‘American Horror Story’ Season 8 Spoilers: Character Photos & Details Revealed

 — FANDOM (@getFANDOM) September 11, 2018

-Meanwhile, Kathy Bates is said to be playing the role of Ms. Miriam Mead, a character shown in her portrait with dark hair, dramatic eyebrows and dark makeup.
+Meanwhile, Kathy Bates is said to be playing the role of Ms. Miriam Mead, a character shown in her portrait with dark hair, dramatic eyebrows, and dark makeup.

 Cody Fern will join the American Horror Story cast as Michael Langdon, the son that Tate Langdon and Vivien Harmon conceived during Murder House.
 Fern impressed viewers during American Crime Story: Versace, and will now tackle the role of the Antichrist in Apocalypse.

-Meanwhile, fan favorite actor, Evan Peters, will be playing duel roles as well.
-Peters will reprise his first ever American Horror Story character, Tate Langdon, from Season 1, as well as a brand new character named Mr. Gallant, who is seen looking sharp in his portrait wearing an all-purple suit and bleached blonde hair.
+Meanwhile, fan favorite actor Evan Peters will be playing dual roles as well.
+Peters will reprise his first-ever American Horror Story character, Tate Langdon, from Season 1, as well as a brand new character named Mr. Gallant, who is seen looking sharp in his portrait wearing an all-purple suit and bleached blonde hair.

 Other notable American Horror Story cast members include Emma Roberts, Lily Rabe, Billy Eichner, Cheyenne Jackson, Connie Britton, Dylan McDermott, Taissa Farmiga, Frances Congroy, Gabourey Sidibe, Stevie Nicks, Joan Collins, and the return of Jessica Lange, who has not been seen on the horror anthology series since Season 4’s Freak Show.
 Lange will likely reprise her role as Constance Langdon, mother to Tate, and grandmother to Michael.